The Role of MgCl2 in PCR reaction is to enhance the DNA amplification by boosting the activity of Taq DNA polymerase.

 Polymerase chain reaction is one of the important experimental procedure in downstream genomic research.
 It generates millions of amplicon for the gene of our interest.
 The process is as similar to replication but it is a temperature dependent process in which each step is governed by different temperature.

-Primer is bind to its complementary sequence and Taq DNA polymerase add dNTPs to the growing DNA strand, the entire process is governed by three different steps of temperature: denaturation at 94°C (denature DNA), annealing at 55°C to 65°C (primer binding) and extension at 72°C ( elongation of DNA ).
+Primer is bind to its complementary sequence and Taq DNA polymerase add dNTPs to the growing DNA strand, the entire process is governed by three different steps of temperature: Denaturation at 94°C (denature DNA), Annealing at 55°C to 65°C (primer binding) and Extension at 72°C ( elongation of DNA ).

 PCR buffer is one of the important ingredients of PCR reaction.
 Though the composition of PCR buffer varies from manufacturer to manufacturer, some of the basic chemicals remain same in all buffers.

 MgCl2 is a major component of lysis buffer in DNA extraction.
-Here MgCl2 breaks cell membrane with the help of Tris.
+Here MgCl2 breaks the cell membrane with the help of Tris.
 After the lysis of the cell membrane, DNase can easily attack DNA and can break it.
 MgCl2 binds with DNA and protect it from DNase activity.

 However, in PCR reaction it performs a totally different function.
 Each enzyme requires a cofactor for performing the catalytic reaction.
 Mostly the cofactor is the metal ion.
 Mg+ is the main cofactor for Taq DNA polymerase.

-It is very important to mention polymerase as Taq DNA polymerase because DNA polymerase used in PCR reaction is not same as used during replication.
+It is very important to mention polymerase as Taq DNA polymerase because DNA polymerase used in PCR reaction is not the same as used during replication.

 Additionally, MgCl2 increases the Tm of reaction.
 The Mg2+ ions of MgCl2 bind to the PO3– of DNA backbone temporarily and protects the negatively charged phosphate of DNA backbone by decreasing electrostatic repulsion between DNA strands.